Terunofuji Haruo

 Terunofuji then suffered from knee injuries and other health problems.
 Surviving kadoban status (in danger of demotion from the rank of ōzeki) on three previous occasions, he was finally demoted after the September 2017 tournament.
 After a long injury layoff he fell to the second-lowest jonidan division in March 2019 and staged a successful comeback and returned to the makuuchi division the following year, the first wrestler to do so from such a low rank.
 Terunofuji won his return tournament in the top division in July 2020.
 He earned his second promotion to ōzeki following a third championship win in March 2021, which he immediately followed with another tournament championship in May 2021.
 Following a runner-up performance in the July 2021 tournament, he was promoted to become the sport's 73rd yokozuna.
 He acquired Japanese citizenship the following month, taking the name Seizan Suginomori (杉野森 正山).
 Following the retirement of fellow Mongolian Hakuhō in September 2021, Terunofuji became the only active yokozuna, a position he continued to hold alone until his retirement in January 2025.

 Overall, he has ten top division championships, has been runner-up in seven tournaments, and has nine special prizes.
 Sumo commentator John Gunning called Terunofuji's comeback "a tale unparalleled in sumo history."
-Upon his retirement, he became a sumo elder (toshiyori) and coach, and is now the stable master of Isegahama stable, taking the elder name Isegahama Haruo.